-Pages 201-205: Students should think of applying pattern and gradient swatches in exactly the same way as they would apply a color swatch.
+Pages 200-204: Students should think of applying patterns in exactly the same way as they would apply a color swatch.
 For example, while it may not be obvious, gradients and patterns may be applied to strokes as well as fills.
 You might have students try applying gradients and patterns to strokes, especially using thicker stroke weights.

-This section also points you to Lesson 9, "Blending Colors and Shapes" since that chapter focuses almost primarily on working with gradients.
+This section also points you to Lesson 9, "Blending Colors and Shapes" since that lesson focuses almost primarily on working with gradients.